NoelDeMartin/ai/README.md

 ## Setup

-This is mostly intended for my workflow, but if you're curious to try it out add the following line to ~/.bashrc:
+This is mostly intended for personal use, so many things are specific to my workflow.
+But if you're curious to try it out, add the following line to `~/.bashrc`:

 ```sh
 export PATH=[projects-path]/ai/bin:$PATH